 What are the benefits of Manual Lymphatic Drainage?

 * It can increase B and T lymphocyte production to help fight infection and foreign bodies and so can improve your immune system.

 * It can help lymph to flow through the nodes where they filter and purify and fluid through the node is cleansed.
 The system can become 'sluggish' as there is no real pump for the lymph to flow (like the blood has the heart to pump it around).

-* It can help drain a range of oedemas (swellings) that are caused through mechanical failure of the lymphatic system or through the things we put our body through, when our system is overwhelmed.
+* It can help drain a range of oedemas (swellings) that are caused by mechanical failure of the lymphatic system or through the things we put our body through when our system is overwhelmed.

 Some of the conditions that can be drained are listed below:

 ORAL PROBLEMS- dental procedures and tooth pain, oral oedemas, and scars.